root-project/root/tree/ntuple/v7/doc/architecture.md

 An REntry can be passed to `RNTupleWriter::Fill()` and `RNTupleReader::LoadEntry()`.
 Otherwise, the reader/writer uses the default entry of its model.

+An entry can safely outlive its originating model.
+New objects cannot anymore be created (`EmplaceNewValue` will throw an exception), but the entry is still properly destructed.

 ### RNTupleWriter, RNTupleParallelWriter
 The RNTupleWriter is the primary interface to create an RNTuple.
 The writer takes ownership of a given model.